How to Sync Android Apps to SD Card? Ways, Tricks, & FAQs

 - Next, the device will give you two options: Use as portable storage and Use as internal storage.
 Just elect the latter and click on Next.

-- Then you will be prompted that the all data on the SD card will be erased during the formatting process.
+- Then you will be prompted that all data on the SD card will be erased during the formatting process.
 Just tap on Erase & Format to go on.

 But if you do not want to move the Apps and files immediately, you can tap on Move later and then go to Settings> Storage & USB to move them when you want to change their locations.

-How to Format SD Card on Android?
+Can't Miss: 5 Viable Methods to Format SD Card on Android Phone [Helpful]

 Option 2.
 Adopt SD card as internal storage via ADB tool